XMPieLab/XMPL-V5/README.md

 You can use the following username and password to login through example's login pages

-Username: Allison.White \
+Username: Allison.White (combines FirstName and LastName ADORs using this format `FirstName.LastName` ) \
-Password: 200038
+Password: 200038 (Using ID ADOR for the same user `ID`)